anon-blue/anon.blue/README.txt

 e is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43iu-f3piurh 5iughripgtraibnkjs;fooooooooooolllllllllllllllllllllllllllllllllllllllllllllllll lllllllllllllllllllllllllllllllllllllllll
-            c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Kent ucky now because he is wanted for breaking into homes and sexually molestinp0poi ;.lkjllllll child, as well as his own sister and got knwos whom yuyttttrhhtrtrht hrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very vio
+ hhjjj      c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Kent ucky now because he is wanted for breaking into homes and sexually molestinp0poi ;.lkjllllll child, as well as his own sister and got knwos whom yuyttttrhhtrtrht hrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very vio